dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

 The :meth:`~dwave.optimization.model.Model.list` method creates a decision variable representing an ordered arrangement (a permutation) of :math:`N` distinct items.
-These items are implicitly the integers :math:`[0, 1, \ldots, N-1]`.
+These items are implicitly integers.

 Implicit constraints: